How to Get an Emergency Loan in the Philippines: Options, Advantages, and Disadvantages

 • Usually interest-free and flexible repayments

-• Can cause stress and anxiety when you default on payments
+• Stress and anxiety when you default on payments

 • Loss of trust when you can't return the amount borrowed